Tomer-Barak/Tomer-Barak.github.io/_posts/2025-03-25-scale-symmetry.md

 The Copernican Revolution famously displaced Earth from the center of the cosmos, forcing humanity to confront its non-privileged position in space.
 However, I propose that we may need another revolution—one that challenges our implicit assumption that our particular spatiotemporal scale occupies a privileged position in physical theory.
 Just as we no longer consider ourselves spatially central, perhaps we should question whether our scale of observation is fundamentally special.

-## Scale Symmetry as a Fundamental Principle
+## Scale symmetry as a fundamental principle

 What if we adopt the perspective that every scale is equally "central" to understanding reality?
 This represents a radical extension of the Copernican principle: not only is our spatial location non-privileged, but our temporal and spatial *scale* of observation may also be arbitrary.